 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work.” [emphasis mine]

 In doing so, my mother perhaps took this reverence thing a little too far.
-She stressed to me to never place other over books physically on top of any Bible.
+She stressed to me to never place other books physically on top of any Bible.
 For example, if I were carrying a pile of books or resting them on a table, and a Bible was one of them, then God’s Word needed to always on top and out in front.
 To do otherwise was to show great disrespect.

-As you may guess, this practice could be a nit unwieldy if one of the Bibles in question was huge study Bible or a humongous family-sized coffee table version of sacred Scripture, and the other tomes in question were much smaller paperbacks.
+As you may guess, this practice could be a bit unwieldy if one of the Bibles in question was a huge study Bible or a humongous family-sized coffee table version of sacred Scripture, and the other tomes in question were much smaller paperbacks.
 This would be especially true since both gravity and the design of the human arm attempting to hold said group of books could often come into play!

 My mom also discouraged marking up the inside of a Bible (with the possible exception of the front dedication page where you write the “to” and “from” fields if it was a gift).
-This means no underlining, highlighting or writing notes in the margins.
+This means no underlining, highlighting, or writing notes in the margins.

 Ancient Reverence for Scripture

 The elevated level of awe and respect that ancient Jewish teachers and scribes had for Torah and the other Scriptures, along with the methods used for making copies, brings new meaning to the word “meticulous.”
-To them, the books that now comprise what is known as the Old Testament, was unquestionably holy and sacred as God’s written Word and not to be taken lightly.
+To them, the books that now comprise what is known as the Old Testament was unquestionably holy and sacred as God’s written Word and not to be taken lightly.

 According to historian Scott Manning, Jewish scribes formulated a painstaking process when attempting to making a copy of any Old Testament scroll that would make any Obsessive Compulsive Disorder person today gawk with astonishment.
 It wasn’t a quickie D.I.Y. afternoon project to duplicate the contents of one scroll to another; it was a monumental undertaking: